 It worked on rats anyway.
 But researchers say in humans, coffee might enhance the sexual experience only among people who are not habitual users.

 Moderate doses of caffeine — the equivalent of two cups of coffee— can cut post-gym muscle pain, a small study found.
 But the research was done on people who were not regular coffee drinkers.
+A study in 2012 found those who drink coffee before sitting down to work at a computer had less neck and shoulder pain.
+There is not sufficient research, in big enough studies, to draw any firm conclusions on this possibility, however.

-If you drink five to 10 cups of decaffeinated coffee, you could get as much caffeine as from one or two cups of caffeinated coffee, a study found.
+Hey, what?!
+Yep: If you drink five to 10 cups of decaffeinated coffee, you could get as much caffeine as from one or two cups of caffeinated coffee, a study found.

 Beans are steamed, so that dissolved caffeine rises to the surface, where it is washed off using an organic solvent called methylene chloride.